Mac Gayden: Background

-He was inducted into the Country Music Hall of Fame, Nashville Cats in 2014 with a ceremony at The Country Music Hall of Fame, and was also included in the Dylan/Cash exhibit for over six years and played many concerts for that exhibit 2014.
+He was inducted into the Country Music Hall of Fame, Nashville Cats in 2013 with a ceremony at The Country Music Hall of Fame, and was also included in the Dylan/Cash exhibit for over six years and played many concerts for that exhibit.
 His guitar and wah wah pedal were on exhibit at the Hall of Fame as he innovated the slide wah technique on the JJ Cale song "Crazy Mama".

-Gayden published a book called The Missing String Theory - A Musicians Uncommon Spiritual Journey, which is an autobiography.
+Gayden also published an autobiography, entitled The Missing String Theory − A Musicians Uncommon Spiritual Journey.

-Biggest hit
+Hits

 Gayden's biggest hit as a writer is considered to be the song "Everlasting Love", which he co-wrote with Buzz Cason, recorded originally by Robert Knight, a Top 20 hit in the Billboard Hot 100 in 1967.
 It became a number one hit in the United Kingdom when covered by the Love Affair in January 1968.
 Also in 1968, a cover by the Australian group Town Criers reached No. 2 in the Australian charts.
-Carl Carlton's popular rock version was a number six hit in the U.S. in 1974 and has logged over five million plays, according to BMI.
+Carl Carlton's popular soul version was a number six hit in the U.S. in 1974 and has logged over five million plays, according to BMI.

-Other recordings of "Everlasting Love"

 Many artists have recorded the song, including German singer Sandra, who had a hit with it in Germany and all across Europe in 1987, and Gloria Estefan, who reached the top of the Billboard Hot Dance Club Play chart in 1995.
 U2 recorded the song on the B-side of "All I Want is You", Jamie Cullum had a hit with the song in 2009, and it was used in the films Bridget Jones: The Edge of Reason (two versions were used), America's Sweethearts, Forces of Nature, and Veronica Guerin.

-Other songs

 Gayden wrote another hit entitled "She Shot a Hole in My Soul" recorded by Clifford Curry, also covered by the Box Tops.
 Gayden wrote songs for several black singing groups, Robert Knight (see above), the Valentines, and Clifford Curry.
-Gayden performed with Bob Dylan, Linda Ronstadt and the Stone Poneys, John Hiatt, Loudon Wainwright, Joe Simon, Ivory Joe Hunter, Margie Hendrixs, Kris Kristofferson, Gregg and Duane Allman, Steve Young, Jerry Jeff Walker, Ian & Sylvia, Elvis Presley, Hoyt Axton, Leonard Cohen, and Simon & Garfunkel among others.
-Gayden has written country hits for Bobby Bare and Porter Wagoner.
+Gayden performed with Bob Dylan, Linda Ronstadt and the Stone Poneys, John Hiatt, Loudon Wainwright, Joe Simon, Ivory Joe Hunter, Margie Hendrix, Kris Kristofferson, Gregg and Duane Allman, Steve Young, Jerry Jeff Walker, Ian & Sylvia, Elvis Presley, Hoyt Axton, Leonard Cohen, and Simon & Garfunkel among others.
+Gayden wrote country hits for Bobby Bare and Porter Wagoner.